kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Increments the number stored at key by one.
+Increments the number stored at `key` by 1.
 If the key does not exist, it is set to 0 before performing the operation

 Full documentation [here](https://redis.io/commands/incr)